Corporate Governance

 Issuing notices of convening general meetings of shareholders early

-the accuracy of the content of the notices, we send out notices of convening
+accuracy of the content of the notices, we send out

-Tokyo Stock Exchange before sending out notices of convening the meetings to
+Exchange before sending out notices of convening the

 Scheduling general meetings of shareholders to avoid dates when there are large numbers of such meetings held